-Locals believe that their little neighborhood is truly at the center of the universe, and who am I to argue?
+Locals believe that their little neighborhood full of weird Seattle attractions is truly at the center of the universe, and who am I to argue?

 On a small median in the middle of a street, where North 35th Street meets North 36th Street meets Fremont Avenue North, where it is believed to be the true center point of the entire world, there is a tall wooden guidepost that will point you in the direction of almost anywhere you want to go, whether near or far.

-The Guidepost will help you find the local troll or rocket or Lenin statue.
-It will also help you find more exotic destinations: the North Pole, Rio De Janeiro, Xanadu, Machu Picchu.
-Or, if you just stay put, you might just find your place at the center of the world.
+The Fremont Center of the Universe Sign is a Seattle roadside attraction that will help you find the local troll or rocket or Lenin statue.
+It will also help you find more exotic destinations like the North Pole, Rio De Janeiro, Xanadu, and Machu Picchu.
+Use it to find your way or, if you just stay put, you might just find your place at the center of the world.

-Location: Intersection of N 35th Street, N 36th Street, and Fremont Avenue N, Fremont, Seattle, Washington
+Location: Intersection of N 35th Street and Fremont Avenue N, Fremont, Seattle, Washington

 Cost: Free to see.